mona2401/Face-Mask-Detection/README.md

 #### 5. Save your model into your local device.
 #### 6. For Detection of image run the code of imgdetect.py
 #### 7. For Real time Detection run Real_time_detection.py

+#### I have attached an PPT for understanding how the models works.
+You can go thriugh that.

 *****# Thank You #*****